Continuing Education Activity

 Caffeine is legal, cheap, and not regulated in almost all parts of the world.
 It can be found as over-the-counter (OTC) medication or in other sources such as coffee, tea, sodas, gum, and candy.

-Besides migraines and tension-type headaches, caffeine is considered effective for other types of headaches like post-dural puncture headache and hypnic headaches, which can present with cranial autonomic features.
+Besides migraines and tension-type headaches, caffeine is considered effective for other types of headaches like post-dural puncture headaches and hypnic headaches, which can present with cranial autonomic features.

 Clinical studies showed that caffeine citrate (intravenous [IV]) might be used alone in acute migraine attacks, but it might be inferior to magnesium sulfate (IV) in moderate-to-severe migraines.
 Early administration of ergotamine/caffeine compounds may also be effective.